You've heard of calling collect, but being called by collections?!

 - The Federal Trade Commission (FTC)

 Note: Some people think that taking out a payday loan won’t hurt their credit.
 And while payday lenders don’t report your information to the credit bureaus, debt collection agencies do.
 Failing to pay back your payday loan and having it sent to collections will end up hurting your credit even further.
-The easiest solution is also the best: Never take out a payday loan!
+The easiest solution is also the best: Avoid taking out payday loans at all costs!

 To learn more about debt collection, check out this article from the FTC.